ThuGie/woocommerce-marktplaats-integration/README.md

 # WooCommerce to Marktplaats Integration

-This WordPress plugin allows you to automatically post your WooCommerce products to Marktplaats.nl through web automation.
+This WordPress plugin allows you to automatically post your WooCommerce products to Marktplaats.nl.

 ## Features